How to Write an SEO Meta Description to Maximise Your CTR

 - Apr 12

-When your page shows up in search results, your meta description is often the first thing users read.
+When your page appears in search results, your meta description is often the first thing users see.

 It’s your chance to stand out.
 A well-written meta description can significantly improve your click-through rate (CTR), helping drive more traffic to your site even if you’re not ranked #1.